 We can access any of these eBook collections on the library website through the Databases tab.
 I can search for the name of an eBook collection, like Access Engineering, and then click on its title to access the collection.
 Now I can search within the Access Engineering eBook collection.

 I can do a search for air pollution, just like I did in the library catalogue.
 By searching Access Engineering, I can find relevant books and book chapters in this database.
 Searching in eBook collections often allows you to search at a deeper level than you can with a search in the library catalogue, since they often allow you to search the full-text or the chapter metadata.

+Talking Head

 Whether you’re searching in the library catalogue or in an eBook collection, you’re ready to start finding high quality scholarly books to help you better understand your research topic.